+- Pollina and A rural insular region.
+This case presents a region that speaks its own dialect Castelbuono, and has an ancient and unique culture.
+It is a clearly peripheral zone, but at the Madonie Park same time has capacity for response.

+Sicily, ITALY

-- 1. Madonie Sicily, ITALY A rural insular region.
-This case presents a region that speaks its own dialect and has an ancient and unique culture.
-It is a clearly peripheral zone, but at the same time has capacity for response. - 2.
-Algarve PORTUGAL A rural Atlantic coastal region.
-This case presents a region with a unique and millennial history, and which is at the eastern end of Europe.
-It has developed an economy based on dried fruit, fishing and tourism. - 3.
-Ecséd HUNGARY A rural continental flatland region.
+- 2. Barlavento A rural Atlantic coastal region.
+This case presents a region with a unique and Algarvio, Algarve millennial history, and which is at the eastern end of Europe.
+It has developed PORTUGAL an economy based on dried fruit, fishing and tourism.

+- 3. Ág

+HUNGARY

+HUNGARY

+A rural continental region, part of the Great European Plain.
 This case presents Roma communities which have their own ancient and unique language and culture, and represent one of the most marginalized cultures in Europe. - 4.
-La Garrotxa Girona, SPAIN A rural Mediterranean alpine region.
-This case presents a rural mountain region that speaks Catalan, a language not recognized by the European Union.
+La Garrotxa A rural Mediterranean alpine region.
+This case presents a rural mountain Girona, SPAINregion that speaks Catalan, a language not recognized by the European Union.
 It has a unique history and a sufficiently active, but not long-term, economy.